<

 Unsurprisingly, Brisbane was forced to adjust.
 Joe Daniher and Josh Dunkley shared the ruck responsibilities for the remainder of the contest and the Lions played with more speed on the ball, turning a 14-point deficit into a famous 10-point win.

 It now begs the question, what should the Lions do in the ruck department this week?
-Fagan will be looking for an option that won't upset the team balance, may send the Swans a curveball, and, most importantly, work.
+Fagan will be looking for an option that won't upset the team balance, may send the Swans a curveball, and, most importantly, will work.

 How many goals does Sydney generate from its star midfield trio?